CIVIL ENGINEERING PRACTICE - 2022/3

 Module code: ENG1074

-This module provides students with an appreciation of the nature of civil engineering practices and the role of the Civil Engineer.
+This module provides students with an appreciation of the nature of civil engineering practices and the role of a Civil Engineer.
 An introduction is provided on the fundamental principles of sustainability and practices of health and safety in design and construction.
-Case studies delivered by external lecturers are introduced to illustrate the principles and practice within the profession.
+Case studies delivered by external lecturers are introduced to illustrate the principles and practices within the profession.
 Also, different media for graphics communications in civil engineering including freehand sketching, computer aided design (CAD), geographic information system (GIS) and configuration processing are introduced.
+These will be used in several different modules later in the programme including Integrated Design 1 ENG1077, Engineering Surveying, Health and Safety ENG2105 and Individual Project ENG3135.

 Number of Credits: 15